PySimpleGUI/PySimpleGUI/readme.md

 * [Otherion](https://github.com/Otherion) for help with Tables, being a sounding board for new features, naming functions, ..., all around great help
 * [agjunyent](https://github.com/agjunyent) figured out how to properly make tabs and wrote prototype code that demonstrated how to do it
 * [jfongattw](https://github.com/jfongattw) huge suggestion... dictionaries. turned out to be
 * one of the most critical constructs in PySimpleGUI
-* [venim](https://github.com/venim) code to doing Alt-Selections in menus, updating Combobox using index, request to disable windows (a really good idea), checkbox and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwNzY5MjU5LC0yOTY3ODM1NSwtNzc0MD
-c0MjMwLDI2NjM2NDQxNyw0NDk0MzMyNDMsLTExNDg0OTA2MjNd
-fQ==
+eyJoaXN0b3J5IjpbMTg0MTk4MDIxOSwxMzA3NjkyNTksLTI5Nj
+c4MzU1LC03NzQwNzQyMzAsMjY2MzY0NDE3LDQ0OTQzMzI0Mywt
+MTE0ODQ5MDYyM119
 -->